 Below is a basic guide, that will give you a good idea of what class your occupation falls into.
 If your occupation does not feature on our website, please contact us so we can confirm if you are eligible to apply for Income Protection.

 White-collar occupations: no appreciable accident or health risk.
 These occupations will usually be office-based.
-Examples include Accountants, GP’s, IT Consultant, Solicitors, Administrators, etc.
+Examples include Accountants, GPs, IT Consultants, Solicitors, Administrators, etc.

-Mainly white – collar and predominantly administrative.
+Mainly white-collar and predominantly administrative.
 Driving may be involved.
-Examples include: Childcare Worker, Dentist, Sales Rep etc.
+Examples include Childcare workers, Dentists, Sales Reps, etc.